x11RPM/kraiwich.backend-developer-test/README.md

 To run answer file for question 5 - 7:

-use sqlite tot execute an answer files.
+use sqlite to execute an answer files.

 Guide: